leonardo-ra/PI/Setup/README.md

 `pip install -r requirements.txt`

-Your setup on the terminal side of things should be good to go.
+Your setup on the terminal should be good to go [x].

 **Step 4:** Connect the Ethernet cable to your machine's Ethernet port - it should also work by using an Ethernet/USB adaptor.